Juli Mallett

 Experience

-The Evergreen State College Scientific Database Lab, Community Volunteer, August 2006 - Present
+The Evergreen State College Scientific Database Lab, Community Volunteer, August 2006 - August 2010

 Working with ecology informatics group with a focus on forest canopies, visualization and data integration.
 Developing tools for complex data extraction and integration.